Bronisław Kłobucki: Family

-Bronisław did not married and had no children.
+Bronisław did not marry and had no children.

 Works

 Kłobucki's life and work were marked by the wars, especially the First World War.

 During several decades of activity, the artist has made over 50 sculptures.

 His most significant objects, monuments, religious figures and commemorative plaques were destroyed during WWII.
 The sculptures that survived warfare are often privately owned.
 Bydgoszcz museum collections hold very few of his works from the interwar period.

 Bronisław Kłobucki's sculptural work is divided into chamber sculpture, monumental sculpture (sepulchral sculpture), outdoor sculpture, portraits and woodcarving for sacral interiors.

 Other known works, mostly from exhibitions catalogs, documentation and reviews, are: